zhenging/phys208b/sections/2103_coulombs_law.md

 \end{aligned}
 $$

-21.12 A negative charge of -0.550 $\mu$C exerts an upward 0.600-N force on an unknown charge that is located 0.300 m directly below the first charge.
-What are (a) the value of the unknown charge (magnitude and sign); (b) the magnitude and direction of the force that the unknown charge exerts on the -0.550 $\mu$C charge?
+21.12 A negative charge of -0.550 $\mu C$ exerts an upward 0.600-N force on an unknown charge that is located 0.300 m directly below the first charge.
+What are (a) the value of the unknown charge (magnitude and sign); (b) the magnitude and direction of the force that the unknown charge exerts on the -0.550 $\mu C$ charge?
 >Solution
 a.
 The unknow charge is positive.
 Let the negative charge be $q_1$, the unkonw charge be $q_2$, the distance be $r$, and the magnitude of the force be $F$